Seoul South Korea

 Seoul is one of the world's most luxurious cities, in addition to being South Korea's leading economic and political center, and its influence on technology, international trade, and education makes it a fascinating global destination for travelers.
 The first settlement in Seoul took place around 18 BC when the Baekje kingdom established its capital in the southeast region of the city.
-The city became Korea's capital during the Joseon Dynasty and is home to four unique UNESCO World Heritage Sites: Hwaseong Fortress, the Royal Tombs of the Joseon Dynasty, Changdeokgung Palace, and Jongmyo Shrine.
+The city became Korea's capital during the Joseon Dynasty and is home to five UNESCO World Heritage Sites, including the Hwaseong Fortress, the Royal Tombs of the Joseon Dynasty, Changdeokgung Palace, and Jongmyo Shrine.
 The Gyeongbokgung Palace in northern Seoul South Korea also holds special historic importance and is one of the most popular attractions in among the city's historic palaces, temples, and shrines.

 Popularly known as Gyeongbok Palace, Gyeongbokgung was one of the Five Grand Palaces of the Joseon Dynasty.
 When roughly translated in English, Gyeongbokgung means a "palace greatly blessed by heaven."
 Built in 1394, the royal palace was destroyed and rebuilt numerous times during the war between Koreans and the Japanese.
 The palace is one of the key attractions in Seoul South Korea and several travelers pay a visit to learn more about its court customs, architectural value, and history.
 Located at the Senjonro Boulevard, Gyeongbokgung palace is easy to find and is located near the U.S. Embassy.
 Foreign visitors can take advantage of the English-language guided tours that are available three times daily.